 Water discharge: The reported figures are based on either measured values or invoices.
 The cooling water discharge might also be calculated from the heat load in some units.

 Emissions: The reported figures are mainly based on measured values, based on which specific emission factors are determined.
 The specific emission factors are determined for various fuels and engine types.
 The emissions of the heating boilers are either measured or calculated.
-The indirect CO2 emissions (scope 2) are calculated by using the emission factors from the DEFRA (the UK government Department for Environment, Food and Rural Affairs).
-The indirect CO2 emissions (scope 3) of energy consumption are calculated by using the emission factors from the DEFRA.
+For electricity consumption the indirect CO2 emissions (Location-based scope 2) are calculated by using the emission factors from IEA (International Energy Agency), and the indirect CO2 emissions (Market-based scope 2) are calculated by using the residual mix emission factors where available (for Europe and USA), and for other countries the IEA emission factors.
+For district heating the indirect CO2 emissions (scope 2) are calculated by using the emission factors from the DEFRA (the UK government Department for Environment, Food and Rural Affairs).
+The indirect CO2 emissions (scope 3) of energy consumption are calculated by using the emission factors from DEFRA.
 The indirect CO2 emissions (scope 3) of material consumption are calculated by using the emission factors from thinkstep’s GaBi database.
 The CO2 emissions of air travel (Scope 3) are based on calculations by Wärtsilä's travel agency and are based on DEFRA defined factors.
 The other-than-GHG emissions of vehicles are calculated by using the VTT (Technical Research Centre of Finland) Lipasto database emission factors.
 GWP factor used for converting methane emissions to CO2-equivalent is 25.
 Only CO2 and methane are considered for the CO2 emissions.